 I’ve been known to say in public places that designing with a community is nothing like design by committee.
 And, certainly that’s been my experience to date.
 Not to say that designing with a community is painless either!
 These days I feel as though I have a vast swathe of constantly raw virtual flesh put out for cutting.
 Checking email is a lot more scary now than ever before!

 Recently we’ve been getting some feedback from within the Drupal community that our approach is not open enough.
 The designer in me finds this devastating – by ‘designer’ standard I think we’re already being profoundly open in terms of both the way that we’re working (our practice) and also what we’re designing (our output).
 But, by open source standards, I completely understand the feedback.
+Angie Byron (@webchick) recently left a comment on an earlier post that describes some of the issues that are emerging.
+I’ll quote a little from that now so you can get the picture:

 On something like groups.drupal.org, everyone can be a content creator and make new posts which are equivalent to everyone else’s posts in “primaryness.”
 While we have tools like “sticky posts” to draw attention to particularly important things, everything else is open to everyone and has a real collaborative (if chaotic) vibe.
 This is more like “the Drupal community show, with special guests Mark and Leisa.”….